gszczure/EasyMeet_App/README.md

 EasyMeetApp is still in development.
 Any feedback, suggestions for improvements, or bug reports are highly appreciated! 🚀🎉

+### 👀 Application Preview

+Here are some screenshots of the application in action:

+!...

 📌 [Visit EasyMeetApp](https://easymeetapp.onrender.com/) and try it out!

 ---